ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

    - Windows users can download `netcat` tool from [this repository](https://github.com/int0x33/nc.exe/)
    - In Linux, the netcat comes preinstalled.
+   - here by `4444` we mean the port on which we are creating the backdoor. and its `4444` in our case.
+If required, port number can be changed in the `backdoor.bat` file accordingly.

    ---

    **NOTE:**

    - You will need to know the target ip address beforehand.
-You can either use IP Loggers or do an `nmap` scan over the local network usinf the network id which can be obtained by the subnet mask and the ip address of your device.
+You can either use IP Loggers or do an `nmap` scan over the local network using the network id which can be obtained by the subnet mask and the ip address of your device.

    - If you are on a virtual machine, it is recommended to perform an nmap scan on your host machine since virtual machine results are not accurate.